• Speed

 Intercooler

 Similar to an Aftercooler except installed prior to the compressor or between compression stages to improve air compressor efficiency and protect the compressor.
-The removal of heat from the air results in the condensation of the water vapor suspended within the air.
-Removing the condensate from the system protects instrumentation and equipment downstream.
+The removal of heat from the air results in the condensation of the water vapor suspended in the air.

-The most common style of air liquid separator is in the shape of a "T", having an inlet and outlet 180° apart and in-line with each other.
-The T style has a liquid removal capacity up to 40% of its maximum flow capacity.
-When the expected liquid load is heavier or upset conditions may send "slugs" of water through your system, we can modify the baffle design and length of the vessel body accordingly.
-We can also accommodate non-horizontal flow paths, whether that means vertical or some combination of horizontal and vertical nozzle orientation.
+The most common style of air liquid separator for compressed air applications is referred to as a type T because its profile looks like the letter “T”, having an inlet and outlet 180° apart and in-line with each other.
+The T style has a liquid removal capacity up to 40% of its maximum flow capacity and separates liquid slugs.